jonfernq/Learning/Algorithms/SelectionSort2/README.md

 Applying this formula to the arithmetic series O(n-1) + O(n-2) + O(n-3) + ... + O(2) + O(1), we get:

-scss
-Copy code
 Sum = ((n-1)/2) * (2 * O(n-1) + (n-1) * (-1))

 Simplifying further, we get:

-scss
-Copy code
 Sum = ((n-1)/2) * (2O(n-1) - (n-1))

 Dropping the constant terms and lower order terms, the sum can be expressed in big-O notation as:

-mathematica
-Copy code
 Sum = O(n^2)

 ### Advantages & Disadvantages

-Selection sort has time complexity of O(n^2) in the worst, average, and best cases, so it is not efficient for large datasets.
+To summarize, selection sort has time complexity of O(n^2) in the worst, average, and best cases, so it is not efficient for large datasets.

 However, it has the advantage of being simple to implement and understand.